This lesson was reported from:

 The Annapolis conference issued a call for all the states to appoint representatives to a convention to be held the following spring in Philadelphia.
 The Continental Congress was at first indignant over this bold step, but it acquiesced after Washington gave the project his backing and was elected a delegate.
 During the next fall and winter, elections were held in all states but Rhode Island.

-A remarkable gathering of notables assembled at what came to be called the Constitutional Convention in May 1787.
+A remarkable gathering of notables assembled at what came to be called the Constitutional Convention – a gathering of delegates with the goal of creating a new plan of government for the United States – in May 1787.
 The state legislatures sent leaders with experience in colonial and state governments, in Congress, on the bench, and in the army.
 Washington, regarded as the country’s first citizen because of his integrity and his military leadership during the Revolution, was chosen as presiding officer.

 From Pennsylvania came Benjamin Franklin, nearing the end of an extraordinary career of public service and scientific achievement.
 From Virginia came James Madison, a practical young statesman, a thorough student of politics and history, and, according to a colleague, “from a spirit of industry and application … the best-informed man on any point in debate.”
 He would be recognized as the “Father of the Constitution.”